joke2022joke/Kirtcele/README.md

 # Project: Kirtcele
-almost pretty user-friendly app for simple needs (and simple people) Kirtcele is a cross-platform application for people who are tired of advertising, a lot of videos in the recommendations, extensive functionality and too user-friendly GUI.
+Almost pretty user-friendly app for simple needs (and simple people) Kirtcele is a cross-platform application for people who are tired of advertising, a lot of videos in the recommendations, extensive functionality and too user-friendly GUI.

 ![screen](111.png)